coopersystem-fsd/pcc-shell/wp-content/plugins/autodescription/readme.txt

 == Changelog ==

+= 4.2.7 =

+This minor update brings you a revamped HTML parser and a new option for tuning its accuracy for descriptions.
+First-time installers are now notified when metadata can be transported from other SEO plugins, the SEO Bar recognizes syntax from Rank Math, and Advanced Query Protection blocks new SEO attacks that could tank your rankings.
+We also [fixed a couple of bugs](https://theseoframework.com/?p=4021).

+*Psst: Check out our [Cyber Sale](https://theseoframework.com/?p=3527).*

+*v4.7.2.1: Fixed syntax for PHP 7.2.
+Props [opicron](https://wordpress.org/support/topic/syntax-error-226/#post-16183422).*

+= 4.2.6 =

+This patch resolves an issue with WordPress 6.1, which queries template parts before posts are requested.
+This premature query causes TSF to fail in recognizing support for Custom Post Types, [preventing all meta output](https://theseoframework.com/?p=4015).

 = 4.2.5 =

 This minor update addresses a change in WordPress 6.0 that causes taxonomy sitemaps to crash, allows paginated deindexing to supersede forced indexing, and improves image cropping by [preserving metadata](https://theseoframework.com/?p=3929).